Skip to Content

 Okta Admin > Directory > Profile Editor > QueryPie User > Mappings

-• Link Okta User Profile attributes to QueryPie User Profile attributes as follows:
+• Link Okta User Profile Attributes to QueryPie User Profile Attributes as follows:

 • user.firstName ↔︎ firstName